adamcho14/SEVAS2/README.md

 Comenius University in Bratislava (FMPH).

 The system provides a handy user interface run in an Internet browser.
-It enables students to cast their votes in elections to the student senate just using their PC or smartphone.
+It enables students to cast their votes in elections to the Student Senate just using their PCs or smartphones.
 When voting has ended, the votes are counted and the final results are published.

 The system ought to be minimal, yet reliable, so that it can run